 External factors could include whether a supplier network has been developed to carry out repairs or supply replacement goods as needed, and on financial terms that you have agreed.

-Training must be provided widely, including on-the-job experience, with a customized formal training and coaching program for procurement staff.
+Training must be provided widely, including on-the-job experience, with a customised formal training and coaching programme for procurement staff.
 Resources for training should be made available, while Efficio consultants are skilled at supporting existing teams, cooperating in each work stream as a single multi-functional team.

 To ensure that improvements continue long-term, a tracking system including key performance indicator (KPI) definitions, a benchmarking tool for realised-versus expected savings and information for staff on how to obtain the KPIs on a monthly basis will be crucial.